 Georgie Field (J 07) also received support from the OU Charity Fund for running in the 2015 London Marathon.
 Running in support of Shelter, a UK based charity which helps millions of people every year struggling with bad housing or homelessness.
 Congratulations to all those OUs and staff who took part in this years’ race.
 We heard you finished in some rather spectacular times; Jake Yeomans (LH 08), Will Fry (F 98), Ashley Grote (Hf 95) and Lesley Allen, Housemistress of Johnson's, very well done.

-Hugh Richardson (HF 00) and Tristan Burwell (SH 01), 9th/12th Royal Lancers Marathon Des Sables Team, successfully completed the race across the Sahara in April.
+Hugh Richardson (HF 00) and Tristan Burwell (SH 01), 9th/12th Royal Lancers Marathon Des Sables Team, successfully completed the race across the Sahara.
 They emailed to say ‘It was a truly memorable experience.
 The first three days were in the region of 20 – 22 miles which got us suitably accustomed to the variety of terrain that the Sahara has.
 Day four was the “big one” and to commemorate the 30th anniversary of the Marathon Des Sables was the longest stage on record, measuring 56 miles.
 Following a brief period of rest we then tackled the final stage which was a full marathon (26.2 miles).
 We were lucky enough to experience fantastic vistas and the variety of landscapes that the Sahara boasts and as a result spent time running over endless sand dunes, flat salt plains and some good hills.
 To date we have raised in the region of £5000 for the Army Benevolent Fund.’

 Thomas Bramah (Fgh 03) also completed the event raising over £11,000 for Hope for Children (HOPE).

 After completing a BA in Architecture, Lucy Rymer (C 06) travelled to Cambodia with Orkidstudio, a humanitarian design practice, to construct new facilities for the charity to help Cambodian children.
 The constructions took place during July and August in one of the slum communities of Sihanoukville, Cambodia.
-In order to raise funds and awareness for the project, on 14th June, Lucy cycled 110 miles from Uppingham to Pocklington School (where she also studied).
+In order to raise funds and awareness for the project, Lucy cycled 110 miles from Uppingham to Pocklington School (where she also studied).